|A Guide for Nonprofit Organizations: Dissolution of Illinois Not for Profit Corporations -- Voluntary Dissolution||

 (b) Disposing of assets, other than as dissolution distributions to members or others, including the sale of assets for the purpose of converting such assets to cash that may be used to pay creditors;

-(c) Giving notice of dissolution to creditors (see further discussion of such notices at Section II.
-I below);
+(c) Giving notice of dissolution to creditors (see further discussion of such notices on page 8);

 (d) Discharging or making provision for the payment or satisfaction of all outstanding debts and obligation, including contingent liabilities;

-(e) Distributing available assets (after paying debts and making provisions for other liabilities and obligations) in accordance with the provisions of the Act and the corporation's Articles and Bylaws (see discussion at Section II.
-F(1) above); and
+(e) Distributing available assets (after paying debts and making provisions for other liabilities and obligations) in accordance with the provisions of the Act and the corporation's Articles and Bylaws; and